 Having mould in your home doesn’t just have a negative effect on aesthetics; it can also harm your and your family’s health.
 If there is mould in your home, respiratory problems can be exacerbated, and you may increase your chances of suffering from headaches or sinus congestion.

-Mould or mildew can build up in your home in areas of damp or high humidity.
+Mould or mildew can build up in your home in areas of dampness or high humidity.
 This can include wooden tiles, wallpaper, carpets, plants and food.
-Mould can grow on any of these materials and within a few hours, can begin to release spores into the air.
-These can breakdown or damage the surfaces they land on if they are not treated.
+Mould can grow on any of these materials and, within a few hours, can begin to release spores into the air.
+These can break down or damage the surfaces they land on if they are not treated.

 Ways to Remove Mould in Your Home

 Open the window or turn on your extractor fan if you have a bath or shower.
 Steam from your shower leaves moisture in the room, and if the room is not properly ventilated, mould will begin to form.
 If you do not have a window in your bathroom, leave the bathroom door open and ensure there is fresh air flowing in from a different room.

 You should also wipe down any wet surfaces in the bathroom, including the walls and sides of the shower.
 The sooner you do this, the better, as if you leave it too late, water will drain off the walls onto the floor, making it slippy and harder to clean.

 Don’t dry your clothes inside